georgidimov1/ReactJS_exam_august_22/README.md

 1. run npm install - for installing dependencies
 2. run npm start -for starting the application

-The backend is working on: port 5000
+The backend is working on: http://localhost:5000

 Front end:
 Created by React JS